Fixed Time Trading | Best Platforms & Strategies

 After reviewing our broker directory, we have determined that these are the 6 best brokers for fixed time trading:

 - Capitalcore - Capitalcore is an offshore broker, based in Saint Vincent and the Grenadines and established in 2019.
-Traders can choose from multiple accounts with lower spreads and larger bonuses as you move through the tiers.
+Traders can choose from multiple accounts with better pricing as you move through the tiers.
 Where Capitalcore distinguishes itself is its high leverage up to 1:2000 and zero swap fees on CFDs, though these don’t compensate for the weak oversight and paltry education and research.

 - AZAforex - Established in 2016, AZAforex is an offshore broker offering short-term trading on 235+ global financial markets, including through binary options with payouts of up to 90%.
 Three accounts (Start, Pro and VIP) offer unique features, but all provide access to the broker’s Mobius Trader 7 platform, which has benefited from performance upgrades over the years.